authzed/terraform-provider-authzed/CONTRIBUTING.md

 - Use `go fmt` to format your code
 - Ensure your code passes `go vet` and `golint`

+### Commit Messages

+- Use the present tense ("Add feature" not "Added feature")
+- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+- Limit the first line to 72 characters or less
+- Reference issues and pull requests liberally after the first line

 ### Pull Requests

 1. Update the README.md with details of changes if appropriate